fmierlo/otp/README.md

     otpauth://totp/example.com:username%40example.com?secret=NBUSA53POJWGILQK&issuer=example.com

-A secret must always be a file because `ps -e` can show environment variables and only the first line of the file will be parsed.
+A secret must always be a file because `ps -e` can show environment variables.
+Only the first line of the file will be parsed.

 ### With Environment Variable